12626538/DL02/BLOGPOST.md

 ## 3. Our Contribution
 <!-- Describe your novel contribution. -->

-We aim to improve performance of the GVP layers by no longer requiring the scalar features to be independent of the orientation of the geometric features.
-In the GVP layers, by taking the norm of the geometric features, important information of the orientation is lost.
-For the Atom3D tasks used for evaluation, a model is used that only takes the output scalar features of all nodes, and therefore does not take orientation into account explicitly.
+Our objective is to enhance the performance of the GVP layers by removing the dependency of scalar features on the orientation of geometric features.
+Currently, in the GVP layers, the orientation-related information is lost when the norm of the geometric features is taken.
+To evaluate the Atom3D tasks, a model is employed that solely considers the scalar features of all nodes as output, neglecting the explicit consideration of orientation.
 This limits the expressiveness of the model.

-Our hypothesis is that the scalar features used as output of the model will be more expressive of the geometry of the data when using steerable basis.
-These steerable basis will allow for better communication between the scalar and geometric features which includes orientation, rather than just the norm.
+We hypothesize that utilizing steerable basis for the scalar features as output in the model will provide a more expressive representation of the data's geometry.
+By incorporating steerable basis, effective communication between scalar and geometric features, including orientation, can be achieved, going beyond just considering the norm.

 ### 3.1.
 Tasks